moneybutton/docs/docs/mb-invisible-money-button.md

 These are callbacks executed in specific moments of the payment.
 `onCryptoOperations` is called when the crypto operations are succesfully applied.
-Then, if the payment is sucessfull, `onPayment` is executed.
+Then, if the payment is sucessful, `onPayment` is executed.
 If there is an error, none of those are executed, `onError` is executed instead.

-It’s important to mention, that the functionality of these three overlaps with the promise interface.
-The promise interface is usually better, and combines better with modern javascript development.
-Still, you can use both at the same time, and in that case you are going to see both things happening: callbacks being executed and promise being handled.
+Note that the functionality of these three callbacks overlaps with the promise interface.
+The promise interface is usually more suitable for modern javascript development.
+Still, you can use both at the same time.
+In that case you will see both things happening: callbacks being executed and promise being handled.

 ``` js